srdinsek/MA2/README.md

 This are projects for the class Modelska analiza 2 (Model analysis 2) Unfortunaly they are in slovene.
 A fast summary:
-1. Analitical treatment of driving on road with trafic lights.
-With the help of variational principle.
-2. Optimization with linear programing.
-We had to construct A optimal diet from given list of foods.
-3. Thomson problem with numerical minimization.
-4. Simple population models: -foxes and rabbits (page 2) -laser with constant source from exitations (page 6) -model of epidemy, taking in account immunity (page 12)
-5. Moddeling of chemical reactions
-6. Linear fitting on data with different polinomials (Hermit, Legendre, Tchebishe).
-7. Nonlinear fitting.
-8. Generators of random numbers.
-How to construct your own generator of gaussian numbers.
-How to construct random numbers with given distribution.
-Statistical tests.
-9. Integration Monte Carlo.
-Monte Carlo simulation of black body radiation of translucent ball.
-Monte Carlo simulation of neutron scattering on thin surface.
-10. Metropolis algorithm or simulated annealing.
-Cooling of molecular chain in gravitational field, ground state of 2D Ising model, and Travelling salesman problem for chinese cities (taking in acount also natural bariers etc.)
-11. Stochastic population models. (chapter 1) When will populations go extict for models with only deaths, with deaths and births.
-                                  (chapter 2) Population models with Stochastic matrix .
-                                  (chapter 3) Again rabbits and foxes model but now a stochastic one.
-Finding population that lives the longest by try and error method.
-12. Analysis of a spectra with FFT.
-Deducing initial signal from white noise for 1D and 2D signal.
+1. Planet moving around sun, numerical errors, orbits, drifting of orbits.
+Comparison of different intagration methods (Euler, Lepfrog, Runge-Kutta).
+When alien planet passes through planetary system.
+2. Differential equations with boundary conditions.
+A rope on a spining rod fixed ob both ends.
+Poincaré map for star in a "galaxy".
+Periodic orbits from poincaré.
+3. Eigenstates and Eigenenergies for hydrogen athom's schrödinger equation with shooting method.
+Solving of Helmholtz equation.
+4. Hartree-Fock method.
+5. Partial differential equations (PDE): (chapter 1) Boundary problems and relaxation.
+Calculating Poiseuill coefficient for diferent                                             shapes of pipes, polving poisson equation with SOR.
+                                         (chapter 2) Heat transport on a cilinder.
+6. PDE: (chapter 1): Eigenstates on a vibrating homogeneous membrane.
+        (chapter 2): Eigenstates on a vibrating nonhomogeneous membrane.
+        (chapter 3): Eigenstates on a vibrating homogeneous semicircle membrane.
+7. Finite Element Method (FEM): Solving Poisson equation.
+Fluid transport through semicircle shaped pipe.
+8. FEM: Eigenstates on vibrating semicircle membrane.
+9. Boundary Element Method (BEM): (chapter 1) Electric field in 2D of charged strip.
+                                  (chapter 2) Velocity profile of a fluid around a shape (2D)
+10. Direct method for solving Poisson equation (with fourier transofrm).
+11. Movement of unelastic rope.
+12. Solving Navier-Stokes system of equations.

-Zaključna_naloga_Miha_srdinšek.
+13. Zaključna_naloga_Miha_srdinšek.
 Final project for the class Model Analysis 2.
 Poincare surface for point moving on a surface described by a membrane in gravitational field.

-TDS.
+14.TDS.
 Project for different class.
 Where I had to construct the poincare surface of a system of two spinning tops (equation of first page).

 (Code is also published, but is not clean enough.
 I will clean it when I will have time.
-For each project I had only 10 days and was a bit slopy.
+For each project I had only 10 days and I was a bit slopy.
 I can write much nicer code, as you can se in Advanced computational methods and even newer projects like master thesis.)

 Grade 10/10